Sommaire

 Foods to avoid

-Conversely, certain foods should be avoided if consumed in excess.
-These include:
+Conversely, some foods should be avoided if consumed in excess.
+Among others:

 1. Goitrogens (in excess)

 Certain foods, when consumed in large quantities, can interfere with the absorption of iodine atoms.
-These are called goitrogens, which are present in:
+These are called goitrogens, present in:

-- cruciferous vegetables (red cabbage, broccoli, cauliflower, radish);
+- cruciferous vegetables (red cabbage, broccoli, cauliflower, radishes);

 - soy and its derivatives (tofu, soy milk).